jhochmuth/Botokovich-app/README.md

 A project to investigate the applicability of deep learning to music generation.
 Please note: this project is still in an early experimental stage.

-Example of generated music in staff notation:
+Visit this [link](https://www.youtube.com/watch?v=HFZNpdqYKnU) to hear the midi of the following example.

 ![Generated music img](https://github.com/jhochmuth/Botokovich/blob/master/data/generated_examples/exemplary_examples/chorales/sheetmusic_300hs_10bs_001lr_40e_0.png)

-Visit this [link](https://www.youtube.com/watch?v=HFZNpdqYKnU) to hear the midi of this example.

 ## Specifics
 Music notation contains a large number of similarities to language.